 Understanding what to pack for Costa Rica can be especially challenging.
 The packing list for this type of trip is a bit more elaborate than your typical beach holiday.

 Luckily for you, we are here to help!
 Over the last 8 years, we’ve explored many corners of Costa Rica in every possible season.
-We’ve been here in the peak of rainy season and in the heat of dry season and have now become experts at packing for every adventure here.
+We’ve been here in the peak of the rainy season and in the heat of the dry season and have now become experts at packing for every adventure here.

 Before You Begin

 Take some time to learn about Costa Rica’s climate before you start packing.
-Whether you’re going during the rainy or dry season will drastically change the sort of weather you can expect, depending on where you plan on going.
+Whether you’re going during the rainy season or dry season will drastically change the sort of weather you can expect, depending on where you plan on going.

 The seasons in Costa Rica vary greatly depending on whether you’re on the Caribbean Coast or Pacific Coast and climate can range dramatically within just 100 kms.